-I have a 5k race (Frisbee game, swim meet, ect. ) tomorrow, what should I eat tonight?
+I have a 5k race (Frisbee game, swim meet, etc. ) tomorrow, what should I eat tonight?

-Me: As someone who plays a club sport, I tend to be surrounded by athletes and those who really like working out, so I get this question A LOT.
+#1 Nutrition Question.
+As someone who plays a club sport, I tend to be surrounded by athletes and those who really like working out.
+So, I get this question A LOT.
 A big part of this is people ask how effective carb-loading the night before their athletic event is.
-Common variations of the question are things like “ What will give me the best energy?” or “What will prevent cramps tomorrow?”.
+Common variations of the question are as follows. “ What will give me the best energy?” or “What will prevent cramps tomorrow?”.
 Basically, I pretty regularly get asked if there’s a magic meal for peak athletic performance.

 I have a weird class ( or work) schedule, will not eating at “normal” mealtimes mess up my metabolism?

-Me: This is a question I asked a lot at the start of a new semester as people figure out their schedules and when they have time to eat throughout the day, I especially get asked about breakfast.
-I’ll get asked if skipping breakfast is okay because a student has an 8 am and they want to sleep in as long as possible or if eating dinner at 5 pm or 8 pm is better because they have a 5:30-7:15 lab and have to pick either an “early” or a “late” dinner.
+#2 Nutrition Question: People ask me this question a lot at the start of the semester.
+Mainly because they are figuring out their schedules and when they have time to eat throughout the day.
+My friends ask me the most about breakfast.
+They ask if skipping breakfast is okay because a student has an 8 am and they want to sleep in as long as possible.
+Or if eating dinner at 5 pm or 8 pm is better because they have a 5:30-7:15 lab and have to pick either an “early” or a “late” dinner.

 The example you gave about having a class from 5:30-7:15pm is a common question I get from many clients.
 I would say depending on your personal preference you can do this 2 different ways.

-- Eating dinner before and then having a substantial snack right after class
+- dinner before and then having a substantial snack right after class

 Is the Keto diet good for you?
 How about going Vegan or Paleo?

-Me: I get asked about the “trendy” diets all the time.
-I get this from all age ranges, I’ll have a friend who read an article about the keto diet and wants to try it out or I’ll get a call from my dad asking about clean eating and if it “works”.
-My grandma once called and asked me what veganism was because her friend’s daughter was “doing it for health reasons”.
-Styles of eating like clean eating, veganism, and the keto diet are getting a lot of attention in the media, but a lot of times the “hype” around them leaves people with a lot of unanswered questions about if they are actually sustainable styles of eating .
+#3 Nutrition Question: I get asked about the “trendy” diets all the time.
+Even from all age ranges, I’ll have a friend who read an article about the keto diet and wants to try it out.
+Or my dad calls me asking about clean eating and if it “works”.
+My grandma once asked me what veganism was because her friend’s daughter was “doing it for health reasons”.
+Styles of eating like clean eating, veganism, and the keto diet are getting a lot of attention in the media.
+But a lot of times the “hype” around them leaves people with a lot of unanswered questions about if they are actually sustainable styles of eating .

 Does drinking alcohol lead to weight gain?

-Alex: I get this question a lot too!
-I work with many young adults who enjoy happy hour and grabbing drinks with friends.
+I get this question a lot too!
+Many of my young adult clients who enjoy happy hour and grabbing drinks with friends.
 I will have to answer this question for all those 21+ young adults!
 My best advice is to be mindful of the amount you are drinking and also what you are eating when you are drinking.

 Many people find that when alcohol is involved, they tend to snack or overeat, then feeling guilty later on.
 If you are going to happy hour or out at night, it would be wise to make sure to fuel yourself properly.
 That may mean having a meal or snack beforehand.
 If you go to happy hour hungry, and there are snacks out, and you have been drinking, chances are appetite will kick into high gear and you’ll be more likely to overeat.
 Not to mention that drinking on an empty stomach can be dangerous, so be smart!